 The Colleges and the University remain committed to admitting the best students regardless of their background and to investing considerable resources both in widening access and financial support.
 The 31 Colleges are self-governing, separate legal entities which appoint their own staff.
 Many academic staff are invited to join a College as a Teaching Fellow, which provides a further social and intellectual dimension.
-The Colleges admit students, provide student accommodation and deliver small group teaching.
+The Colleges admit undergraduate students, provide student accommodation and pastoral support and deliver small group teaching for undergraduates.

-The University awards degrees and its faculties and departments provide lectures and seminars for students and determine the syllabi for teaching and conducting research.
+The University awards degrees and its faculties and departments provide lectures and seminars for students and determine the syllabi for teaching.